MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 1. Select **Apply**.

+> [!NOTE]
+> Engagement insights funnel currently only retains historical data for the last 30 days.

 ## Edit or delete funnel reports

 You can change the name of a funnel report, delete it, or modify the steps in the report.